Differences Between the D4 & D2 Swing Weight

 Swing Weight System

 The swing weight scale was developed in the 1920s by club maker Robert Adams, although some credit Kenneth Smith, who developed the fulcrum scale used to measure swing weight.
 While the scale is basically arbitrary, it has survived to become the standard.
-The swing weight scale places clubs in categories with letter designations -- A through F. Each letter is then subdivided into tenths -- from zero tenths to nine tenths.
+The swing weight scale places clubs in swing weight ranges with letter designations -- A through F with A being the lightest and F being the heaviest.
+Each letter is then subdivided into tenths -- from zero tenths to nine tenths.
 The greater the letter or number, the heavier the club’s swing weight.
-Therefore, a club with a swing weight of D1 is heaver than a club with a C1 swing weight, and a D4 club has a slightly greater swing weight than a D2.
-A typical men’s club has a swing weight of about D0, while the standard swing weight for a women’s club is approximately C6.

 Swing Weight Elements